toastyman231/BasedEngine/README.md

 - ~~Currently I have EnTT fully exposed to the user, but it might be better to hide some of it behind a custom Entity class.~~
     - I have since added a custom Entity class to expose EnTT functionality to the user.
 Currently it pretty much maps 1:1 to EnTT, but now there's room for me to add my own logic if need be.
     - EnTT is still exposed to the user, as it may be useful to have access to those functionalities, but it is recommended to just use the Entity class.
-- The current workflow of creating a PostBuildCopy folder with a res folder to hold resources, then creating a symlink of res so the engine can access it is very annoying.
-At some point I would like to create a script which automatically sets up a new project, which will contain an assets folder that the engine can refer to directly.
+- ~~The current workflow of creating a PostBuildCopy folder with a res folder to hold resources, then creating a symlink of res so the engine can access it is very annoying.
+At some point I would like to create a script which automatically sets up a new project, which will contain an assets folder that the engine can refer to directly.~~
+    - I have added a mkproject script to create new projects from a template, and I have removed the requirement that the res folder (renamed to Assets) be inside the PostBuildCopy folder AND symlinked to the project root folder.
+Now all you need is an Assets folder in the project root and the engine will be able to find it just fine, and the postbuild script will copy it with no issues.
 - Sprites can currently only be rotated on one axis, rotation on other axes seems to be quite math intensive, so I'm putting it off for later.
 This may also require a projection camera, since currently everything is displayed orthographically.
 - Entities are rendered automatically as long as they have a Renderer component.
 Currently this is handled in the Scene code, but it may be worth it to separate all rendering stuff to it's own class.
 - Currently only quads can be rendered, things like lines and circles have to be baked into a texture then rendered on a square or something.
 Adding dedicated render commands for those types of objects is probably worth it.
-- The build system is a bit complicated, everything is kind of just all shoved into one giant premake file.
+- ~~The build system is a bit complicated, everything is kind of just all shoved into one giant premake file.
 If I add more libraries that need to be linked, but I don't add the include paths to all existing projects, the ones that should work will not compile.
 A way to separate projects so they only care about themselves and the engine would be nice.
-I might be able to include them the same way I include GLAD's project.
+I might be able to include them the same way I include GLAD's project.~~
+    - The mkproject command mentioned above takes care of this concern as well.
 - A GUI editor would be nice to have at some point, but it's a lot of effort to make that I could be using to make actual games (or just improving the engine in general).
 - I've only tested it on Windows, theoretically it should work on Mac and Linux, but your mileage will probably vary.